bradhowes/SoundFonts/README.md

 ![](images/image.gif)

-This is a very simple iOS application that acts as a polyphonic synthesizer.
-It uses an `AVAudioUnitSampler` instance to generate the sounds for touched keys.
+This is an iOS (and soon-to-be macOS!) application that acts as a polyphonic synthesizer.
+It uses an`AVAudioUnitSampler` instance to generate the sounds for touched keys.
 The sounds that are avaiable come from _sound font_ files such as those available [online](http://www.synthfont.com/links_to_soundfonts.html) for free (and of variable quaility).
-This app only supports sound font files that are bundled with the application, though it would be nice to remotely fetch one to try it out.
+There are four sound font files that are bundled with the application, and more can be added via the iCloud integration.

 > NOTE: AVAudioUnitSampler can and will crash if the SoundFont patch it is using for rendering does not conform
 > to spec.
 Unfortunately, there is no way to insulate the app from this so it too will crash along with